ProyectoXMA/First_Try/Docs/Requirements/Functional and N-Functional requirements.md

 	//Functional requirements describe system capabilities (WHAT IT DOES)
 		-Levels:
 		As a player I want to have different levels in order to get a sense of progress and feel an increasing difficulty as I advance.
-		-Afterlife:
-		As a player I want to have a second chance if my boat runs out of health.
 		-Power-ups:
 		As a player I want to have pick-ups throughout the race that alter my speed, health and give invincibility.
 		-Player: